There are 3 methods are there

 A test technique that focuses on testing the functionality of the program, component, or application against its specifications without knowledge of how the system is constructed; usually data or business process driven.

+Testing the functionalities of the application as per the user perspective (Real use) is called black box testing.
 Black-box test design treats the system as a literal "black-box", so it doesn't explicitly use knowledge of the internal structure.
 It is usually described as focusing on testing functional requirements.

 · Aims to establish that the code meets the requirements